Also known as mastopexy or breast ptosis cure.

 - The nipples and areolas point downwards, especially if they are positioned below the breast crease;

-- Breasts that appear different from each other; one breast may feel firm and well positioned while the other does not;
+- Breasts that appear different from each other; one breast may appear firm and well positioned while the other does not;

 - The breasts are not of equal size;